foundata/ansible-docsmith/README.md

 ### Custom templates<a id="usage-custom-templates"></a>

 You can customize the generated Markdown output by providing your own [Jinja2 template](https://jinja.palletsprojects.com/en/stable/templates/).
-The rendered content will be inserted between the `<!-- BEGIN ANSIBLE DOCSMITH MAIN -->` and `<!-- END ANSIBLE DOCSMITH MAIN -->` markers in the role's `README.md` file.
+The rendered content will be inserted between the `<!-- ANSIBLE DOCSMITH MAIN START -->` and `<!-- ANSIBLE DOCSMITH MAIN END -->` markers in the role's `README.md` file.

 ```bash
 # Use a custom template for README generation